bareos/bareos/README.md

 ## Requirements

-* PHP 5.3 or higher
+* PHP 5.3.3 or later; we recommend using the latest PHP version whenever possible
-* Zend Framework 2
+* Zend Framework 2.x